aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 As DMA channel/queue would get a file-descriptors in the userspace applications, and data movement application (like read() and write() ) would use a buffer pointer _(void*)_ to the instance CPU memory, while using file offset _(off\_t)_ to present the write-to/read-from address in the FPGA.

 **NOTE: In EC2 F1 instances, the file offset represent the write-to/read-from address in the FPGA relative to AppPF BAR4 128GiB address space.
-The DMA can not access any other PCIe BAR space.
-Refer to [FPGA PCIe Memory Address Map](aws-fpga/hdk/docs/AWS_Fpga_Pcie_Memory_Map.md).
+The DMA can not access any other PCIe BAR space.** Refer to [FPGA PCIe Memory Address Map](aws-fpga/hdk/docs/AWS_Fpga_Pcie_Memory_Map.md).

 ## Initialization and tear down API

 Using the standard:
-`int open(const char *pathname, int flags);`
+`int open(const char \*pathname, int flags);`

-To open up a DMA queue, with the only flags recommended is `O_RDWR`, **and all other flags will be ignored.**
+Where file name is one of the `/dev/edmaX_queueY` (X is the FPGA slot, Y is the specific queue), with the only flags recommended is `O_RDWR`, **and all other flags will be ignored.**

-A corresponding close() is used to release the DMA queue
+Multiple threads or processes can open the same file, and it is the developer's responsibility to ensure coordination/serialization, if required, using `lock` system call.

+A corresponding `close()` is used to release the DMA queue.
+The `close()` call will block until all other pending calls (like read or write) finish, any call to the file-descriptor following close() will return error.
+If `close()` waits for more than 3seconds and all other pending calls did not finish, it will force a close, and the FPGA and its edma driver will be in unknown state.

 ## Write APIs

+The two standard linux/posix APIs for write are listed below:

+***ssize_t write(int fd, void\* buf, size_t count)***

+***ssize_t pwrite(int fd, void\* buf, size_t count, off_t offset)***   (Recommended, see [explaination](#seek))

+The file-descriptor (fd) must have been opened successfully before calling write()/pwrite().

+`buf`, the poiter to the source buffer to write to FPGA can have arbiterary size and alignment.

+EDMA driver is responsible on mapping the `buf` memory range to list of physical addresses that the hardware DMA can use.

+EDMA driver will take care of copying and/or pinning the user-space `buf` memory, and the developer doesn't need to worry about it.

-### Asynchronous Writes
+### Writes are semi-asynchronous

-### Write transaction size re
+To improve write performance, and allow the application to write small messages and increase concurrency, the `write()`/`pwrite()` **may** copy the write data to an intermediate transmit buffer in the kernel, that will later be drained to the FPGA.

+** Developers' who want to guarantee that the writen data has reached the CL (Custom Logic) portion of the FPGA, must call `fsync()` after `write()`/`pwrite()`.**

+//TBD - talk about return error values

 ## Read APIs

-** *ssize_t read(int fd, void \*buf, size_t count)* **
+***ssize_t read(int fd, void\* buf, size_t count)***

-** *ssize_t pread(int fd, void \*buf, size_t count, off_t offset)* **
+***ssize_t pread(int fd, void\* buf, size_t count, off_t offset)***   (Recommended, see [explaination](#seek))

+Both `read()` and `pread()` are blocking calls, and the call will wait until data is returned.

+//TBD - talk about read timeout and read error

+//TBD - talk about return error values

 ## Read-after-Write (lack of) ordering and fsync()

-To improve write performance and minimize blocking the userspace application calling write()/pwrite() system call, EDMA implement an intermediate write buffer before data is written to the FPGA Shell/CL interface.
+To improve write performance and minimize blocking the userspace application calling `write()/pwrite()` system call, EDMA implement an intermediate write buffer before data is written to the FPGA Shell/CL interface.

-If the developer want to issue read()/pread() from an address range that was previously written, the developer should issue fsync() to ensure the intermediate write buffer is flushed to the FPGA before the read is executed.
+If the developer want to issue `read()/pread()` from an address range that was previously written, the developer should issue fsync() to ensure the intermediate write buffer is flushed to the FPGA before the read is executed.

 ## Seek API